 Shade trees protect biodiversity and add to the ecological sustainability of the mountains.
 On our farm (Finca Idealista), volcanic filters clean water run-off from washed coffee, and we compost coffee cherries for fertilizer.
 We produce natural- and honey-process coffees on our farm and with partner producers, which cuts water use and creates jobs.
 We turn perfectly ripe coffee cherries into coffee cherry tea for roasters (also known as cascara tea), and we teach partner producers to utilize similar sustainability practices.
 Combine these efforts with our purchase of a tropical rainforest (see above) for the sole purpose of protecting it, and you can know your high-cupping specialty coffee also has a strongly positive environmental impact.
 Our work was given the excellence award for sustainability by the Specialty Coffee Association of Europe (SCAE) in 2016.

-Having our own coffee farm allows us to share experiences with partner producers.
+Having our flagship coffee farm allows us to share experiences with farmers in our group.
 Together we prevent crop diseases, ensure crops have proper nutrients, obtain high-cupping seed varieties from our living seedbank, and ensure all beans are picked at their peak of ripeness (giving you sweet cups of coffee).
-We give access to credit and pay producers quality premiums so they can invest in improving their farms.
-When coffee leaf rust hit the region, we created this free guide to prevent and combat what has become a national emergency in some countries.
-We constantly strive for new levels of excellence on our farm (Finca Idealista) and on farms of partner producers.
+We give access to credit and ensure farmers receive premiums so they can invest in improving their farms.
+When coffee leaf rust hit the region, we created this free guide to combat what is a national emergency in some countries.
+We constantly strive for new levels of excellence on our farm (Finca Idealista) and on farms of member producers.